This is a completed project.

 The IAASB also asked the Task Force to further consider whether the concepts of Emphasis of Matter and Other Matter paragraphs should be retained, and how best to engage stakeholders, in particular investors and analysts, as it works to refine the concept of AC and develop further illustrative examples.

-The IAASB also agreed to continue to explore auditor reporting on going concern (GC).
-Amongst other matters, the IAASB asked the Task Force to further consider how work underway by accounting standard setters, including the International Accounting Standards Board and the US Financial Accounting Standards Board, may affect the nature and timing of the IAASB’s proposals.
+The IAASB also agreed to continue to explore auditor reporting on going concern.
+Among other matters, the IAASB asked the Task Force to further consider how work underway by accounting standard setters, including the International Accounting Standards Board (IASB) and the US Financial Accounting Standards Board (FASB), may affect the nature and timing of the IAASB’s proposals.
 It also asked the Task Force to further consider whether reporting on going concern should be required for all entities, or whether an approach based on the importance of going concern considerations to the individual entity would be preferable.

 In relation to the "building blocks" approach, the IAASB confirmed that the design of extant ISA 700, which allows flexibility when law or regulation prescribes the form and content of the auditor’s report, should be retained.
 Nevertheless, among other matters, the IAASB asked the Task Force to further explore how requirements for the auditor’s report, including the use of titles, subtitles and headings, could achieve an appropriate balance between consistency and relevance.

 The IAASB reaffirmed its commitment to developing an exposure draft of proposed revised auditor reporting standards by June 2013.
 It also noted the importance of alignment, to the extent practicable, with others currently addressing auditor reporting, including the EC, FRC and PCAOB.

-At its February 2013 meeting (Agenda Item 2), the IAASB further deliberated issues relating to the concept of auditor commentary introduced in the June 2012 ITC, Improving the Auditor’s Report.
+At its February 2013 meeting (Agenda Item 2), the IAASB further deliberated issues relating to the concept of AC introduced in the June 2012 ITC, Improving the Auditor’s Report.
 Among other matters, the IAASB supported the following: